 How do you name a beneficiary on your life insurance policy?

-What is a trust form and how to fill one in
+What is a trust form and how to complete one

-According to insurance company Aegon, only 6% of life insurance policies have been written into 'trust'.
-Putting a life insurance policy into trust is a simple process that can take just a few minutes and it ensures that the proceeds of a life insurance policy are paid out swiftly (without the need for probate) and without the need to form part of your estate for inheritance tax purposes.
-The easiest way to place your policy into trust is to contact your life insurance company directly.
+According to a report released by insurance company Swiss Re in 2023, only 13% of life insurance policies have been written into 'trust'.
+Putting a life insurance policy into trust is a simple process that can take just a few minutes and ensures that the proceeds of a life insurance policy are paid out swiftly (without the need for probate) and without needing to form part of your estate for inheritance tax purposes.
+The easiest way to place your policy into trust is to contact the insurer directly.
 They should be able to send out the relevant forms and guide you through the process.
-The forms are relatively straightforward and so you shouldn't need to speak to a solicitor, however, if you have multiple beneficiaries or your situation is more complex then it may be sensible to seek advice.
+The forms are relatively straightforward so you shouldn't need to speak to a solicitor, however, if you have multiple beneficiaries or your situation is more complex then it may be sensible to seek advice.

-Some insurance brokers such as LifeSearch have a dedicated trust team and they even have a dedicated online service that is free to use and enables you to place your policy into trust online within 10 minutes.
-As well as a dedicated trust team, LifeSearch also have a dedicated claims team that will handle your claim for you from start to finish (something that no other life insurance broker provides)
+Some insurance brokers such as LifeSearch* have a dedicated trust team and they even have a dedicated online service that is free to use and enables you to place your policy into trust online within 10 minutes.
+As well as a dedicated trust team, LifeSearch also have a dedicated claims team that will handle a death claim from start to finish.

-If you are thinking of buying life insurance, then you should consider using an independent life insurance broker such as LifeSearch as they will be able to search the whole of the market to ensure you are paying the lowest possible price, as well as providing free services such as its dedicated Trust Builder and claims service.
+If you are thinking of buying life insurance, then you should consider using an independent life insurance broker such as LifeSearch*.
+The advisers will be able to search the whole of the market to ensure you are paying the lowest possible price, as well as providing free services such as its dedicated Trust Builder and claims service.

 How long does a life insurance policy take to pay out?

 Some claims can take as little as a few days however some claims can take significantly longer.
-The average claim time is around 30 days, however, if there is a trust form in place this can be significantly reduced.
+Insurance companies will check the cause of death and if death was caused by illness it is quite normal for the claim assessment to include a request for a doctor's report.
+This will reveal whether the insured person answered the life insurance application questions honestly so that the life insurance claim can be authorised and paid out.
+Once the claims form has been completed and all relevant documents are submitted to the insurance company, the average claim time is around 30 days, however, if there is a trust form in place this can be significantly reduced.

 What if my life insurance policy doesn't have a named beneficiary?

-If there are no named beneficiaries on a life insurance policy and there is no trust in place then the proceeds will be paid to the deceased's estate and, depending on whether a will is in place, could be paid as per the rules of intestacy.
+If there are no named beneficiaries on a life insurance policy and there is no trust in place then the life insurance pays the amount due to the deceased's estate and, depending on whether a will is in place, could be paid as per the rules of intestacy.
 As we have mentioned previously in this article, the best way to ensure the proceeds of your policy are paid quickly and without the need for inheritance tax is to place your policy into trust.